isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2287.md

 ---
-title: Athena E-store Solution-Athena E Store Lite Version
+title: Pepper Cloud CRM Version 14.0-Enterprise
 permalink: /productivity-solutions-grant/solutionrepo/solution2287
 ---

 ### Description

-Athena E-store is an e-commerce solution by Cleverly that makes having an online business a breeze.
-Businesses are able to easily transition into the digital marketplace and take their business to the next level by going online using the Athena E-store simple interface.
-The Athena e-store also allows business owners to easily and effectively launch their own e-store without having to privately hire and work with graphic designers and coders, which may be expensive.
+Pepper Cloud is a Singapore based SAAS Company, which offers CRM solutions for small and middle scale companies across multiple industries.

+Pepper Cloud is headed by team of data scientists, engineers and domain experts who have years of relevant experience.

+We serve many companies in Singapore, Malaysia, Philippines and Indonesia.
+We also have strategic alliances with cloud based POS and data aggregation companies.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Cleverly_20210095_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Pepper_Cloud_20200952_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria